frolovilya/stm32-boot-explained/README.md

 TODO explain address diff?

-Actually this information is used mostly by the linker to check if the entry point symbol really exist somewhere in the code.
+Though this information is used mostly by the linker to check if the entry point symbol really exist somewhere in the code.
 It has no practical meaning for the MCU.

 ### Alias Memory